yakkomajuri/recess/roadmap.md

 ### Key features

+- [x] "Widget" for comments on your own website: https://github.com/yakkomajuri/recess-comments-snippet
 - [ ] Import comments from HackerNews (and other select sources)
 - [ ] "My feeds" management
-- [ ] "Widget" for comments on your own website
+- [ ] Export your data

 ### Technical features